The Portraits of E.T. Stotesbury

 Julian Russell Story (Philadelphia 1906)

 Story painted a portrait of E.T.
 Stotesbury for the Union League of Philadelphia.
-It continues to be displayed there today.
+It is displayed there today in the Lincoln Hall.

 N/A